bson/filtergen/README.md

 $
 ```

+The N parameter is the cascade length, NOT the filter order.
+Each
+stage is always second order, hence the filter order is always twice
+that of N supplied.
+It doesn't generate odd-order filters.
+It also
+doesn't know how to add passive stages as of now.

 The filter generated can be added to KiCAD via File -> Append
 Schematic Sheet...; the schematic has a token A4 page, with the filter
 below it.
 It's placed outside the page to make it easy to move it in